ingrammicro/concerto/Kubernetes Guestbook example in Flexiant Concerto.md

 ## Creating a friendly URL

 The guestbook is now available at a random generated subdomain.
-You can customize the DNS subdomain using Flexiant Concerto DNS management.
+You can customize the DNS subdomain using Ingram Micro Concerto DNS management.

  1. Get the front-end's current FQDN.
 You can find it at the cluster's Service tab.